nolimits4web/skeleton-elements-website/src/svelte/index.md

 <link rel="stylesheet" href="path/to/skeleton-elements.css" />
 ```

-Wiht bunder (like webpack) you can import syles directly from JavaScript:
+With bunder (like webpack) you can import syles directly from JavaScript:

 ```js
 import 'skeleton-elements/skeleton-elements.css';